thoughtspot/thoughtspot.github.io/_end-user/search/about-attributes-and-measures.md

 ## Query details

+{% include note.html content="The query visualizer is not available in the beta version of Answer V2.
+To use the query visualizer, turn Answer V2 off from the <strong>Data</strong> panel on the <strong>Search</strong> page." %}

 After, or while completing a search, you can see how ThoughtSpot displayed the answer.
 Click the **Query details** button on the right-hand side of the screen to open the **Query details** panel.